Aakash-Tamboli/Java/InputUtility/README.md

 But When control goes to the line `name=sc.nextLine()`, Now We Know nextLine Method will imediatly start collecting and it stopped when it see Enter Key and also collect Enter Key, So it will collected and apply parsing logic and return as string. that's why program not ask for name.

 ## Solution
-we can give free fire of `sc.nextLine()' method so that it will grab the Enter key and then Our buffer is Empty so it will ask further internally functionality to take input from I/O device that is our keyboard.
+we can give free fire of `sc.nextLine()` method so that it will grab the Enter key and then Our buffer is Empty so it will ask further internally functionality to take input from I/O device that is our keyboard.
 Now our application ask for name
 Code:
 ```java